FRC-Sonic-Squirrels/Flywheel-Tuner/README.md

 A follow motor can be configured by setting the 'Follow CAN Id' SmartDashboard field.
 Setting the CAN ID to zero disables follow mode.
 The 'Invert Follow Motor' field on SmartDashboard indicates if the follow motor turns in the same or opposite direction as the lead motor.

 Try determining the feed forward and kP values for a single motor before tuning with the follow motor.
 Make sure the NEO motors are set to coast in idle mode.
-Consult the [Spark Max quickstart guide](https://www.revrobotics.com/sparkmax-quickstart/) to confirm.
+Consult the [Spark Max quick start guide](https://www.revrobotics.com/sparkmax-quickstart/) to confirm.
 For brushless NEOs, the status LEDs should be magenta (and not cyan).

 ## Ramp Rate